Chapter 12 – A Loveless Darwinian Desert

-The great scientists Thomas S. Kuhn (1922-1996) and Karl Popper (1902-1994), the venerable Scottish essayist Thomas Carlyle (1795-1881), and the great historian Joseph Needham (1900-1995) all concluded that the evolution of science is non-relativistic, which tells us that the deduction-based West was more or less predestined to pick up the scientific way.
+The great scientists Thomas S. Kuhn (1922-1996), Karl Popper (1902-1994), the venerable Scottish essayist Thomas Carlyle (1795-1881), and the great historian Joseph Needham (1900-1995) all concluded that the evolution of science is non-relativistic, which tells us that the deduction-based West was more or less predestined to pick up the scientific way.

-For obvious reasons, the Western ‘scientific accomplishments’ of the past still confuse many Asians, who, as I said elsewhere, excel in so many arts, crafts, and the humanities, but – more importantly – outnumber the Europeans today by roughly six to one.
-In a ‘democratic’ world order, Asian opinions would clearly outweigh European ones.
-With her sheer numbers, China in particular would win any poll against angry Germany, France, and Great Britain: “Hey, you Europeans, you want a ‘world democracy’ and ‘global equality’?
-Well, here you are!
-Where do we vote?”
+For obvious reasons, the Western ‘scientific accomplishments’ of the past still confuses many Asians, who did, as I said elsewhere, excel in so many arts, crafts, and the humanities, but – more importantly – outnumber the Europeans today by roughly 6 to 1.
+In a ‘democratic’ world order, Asian opinions would outweigh European ones by 6 to 1.Chinain particular would win any poll against angryGermany,FranceandBritainby 16:1, 21:1 and 21:1 respectively: “Hey, you Europeans, you want ‘democracy’ and ‘equality’, well, here you are!
+Where do we sign?”

-As someone once wisely observed (Lao Zi, if you must know), “Small countries have few people.”
-Germany, with her 82 million people, is not a small country in any European sense.
-On the world scale, however, Germany ranks only fourteenth after the Philippines (93 million) and Vietnam (86 million).
-Over 30 percent of Germany’s citizens have a migration background.
-The German language, despite being the majority language with regard to native speakers in Europe, will not be able to achieve clear supremacy in Europe, let alone in any Asian belief structure, nor does the German culture it promotes.
-The German-Jewish connection before World War II was a winning formula for Nobel Prizes, but that, too, has slipped away forever.
+As someone once wisely observerd (Laozi if you must know): “small countries have few people”.Germany, with its 82 millions people, is not a small country in any European sense.
+On the world-scale however, it ranks only 14th afterPhilippines(93 millions) andVietnam(86 millions).
+Over 30% ofGermany’s population has a migration background.
+The German language, although being the majority language (with regards to native speakers) in Europe, will not be able to achieve clear supremacy of place in European, letting alone any Asian belief structure, nor does the German culture it promotes.
+The German-Jewish connection before 1938 was a winning-formula for Nobel Prizes, but that, too, slipped away forever.